sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 1. In the tool panel located on the left, under Basic Tools select **Get Data > Upload File**.
 Click on the **Choose local file** button on the bottom section of the pop-up window.
-2. Navigate to the `fastq` directory of the zip file that you downloaded from google drive and select these two filesfrom the HT55-DMSO condition.
+2. Navigate to the `fastq` directory of the zip file that you downloaded from google drive and select these two files from the HT55-DMSO condition.

 `SRR7108388.fastq.gz`
 `SRR7108389.fastq.gz`